TheShak64/CHEAT-SHEET-Matplotlib/README.md

 -	Labels and text
 -	ticks
 -	Annotation and legends
+- A small mention on the seaborn library
 -	Specific pointers into plotting an axis with datetime data